Sept. 11, 2001: California ironworker Paul Pursley spent 10 weeks at 'ground zero'

 Marine to ironworker

-A 41-year-old Allentown, Pa., native and former Camp Pendleton Marine, Pursley said he was "fascinated" with walking on steel beams as a child.
+Pursley was 41 years old at the time.
+An Allentown, Pa., native and former Camp Pendleton Marine, Pursley said he was "fascinated" with walking on steel beams as a child.
 So after receiving an honorable discharge from the Marines with the rank of sergeant he became an ironworker in 1985.
 He lived in Oceanside before moving to San Marcos in 1998.